Devrama/tabline.vim/README.md

 - Tab number
 - Filename (basename only)
 - [+] if the current buffer has been modified
+- If multiple windows exist in a tab, tabline will be shown with {##} which # indicates a window.
+So, ## means two windows.
+- If Nerdtree is open in a tab, tabline will be shown with {N#} which `N` indicates a Nerdtree.
+- If Quickfix is open in a tab, tabline will be shown with {Q#} which `Q` indicates a quickfix.

 Tabs in this case, refer to Vim Tabs and not the Terminal.app tabs.